 - During business hours – press 1 for urgent medical concerns; 2 for mental health concerns; and 8 for all other calls (or just stay on the line).

-- When we're closed – your call will be answered by a representative from our answering service, who will alert our on-call health care provider to return your call within 30 minutes. [see Emergencies and After-Hours Care]
+- When we're closed – your call will be answered by our answering service, which will facilitate a connection with our on-call health care provider (as soon as possible, within 30 minutes). [see Emergencies and After-Hours Care]

 Having trouble reaching us after hours?
 We occasionally experience difficulty with our answering service.
 If the number above does not connect you with a person, please call the Cornell Police at 607-255-1111.
 The dispatcher will contact the on-call provider directly.